downingbots/DeepMind_RT_X_with_WidowX_Arm/README.md

 ## HOW TO USE:

-All the required source files are located in this single directory repository, but really there are two compute environments: (1) the System76 Laptop with Nvidia board and (2) the interbotix board on the WidowX Mark II Arm.
+All the required source files are located in this single-directory repository, but really there are two compute environments: (1) the System76 Laptop with Nvidia board and (2) the interbotix board on the WidowX Mark II Arm.

 First, download DeepMind's RT-X model.
-Follow the instructions to run the Minimal Example.
+Follow the instructions to run the Minimal Example, which doesn't require a real robot arm.

-To run on the laptop, just execute "python rt1_widowx.py":
+Here's a brief explanation of the laptop-side code in this repository to control a real WidowX robot arm:
  - rt1_widowx.py: The laptop-side code (just execute "python rt1_widowx.py".)
 Largely derived from DeepMind sample code, it does the following:
    1. Sets up the RT-X model
    2. Moves the arm into an initial pose